paveltimofeev/screens.io/tasklist.md

 BackLog
 - Frontend & Backend: Unclear error messages during signin/signup.
-- Proxy: [Bug] cannot create another one account with the same password
 - Frontend: Second change of Account Name (and other fields) fails without page reload
 - [Security] Backend: Do not store authConfig login/password in plain text.
 Do not transfer them to UI.
 - Frontend & Backend: Paging for job history: "Load more" or "next/prev" buttons based on skip + limit=30 and total_count of records